-We endeavour to maintain an appropriate and sufficient range of stimulating resources which will facilitate and enhance the delivery of the EYFS Curriculum for all children.
+We provide a range of stimulating resources which facilitate and enhance the delivery of the EYFS Curriculum for all children.
 Some of our resources are shared between classes as and where appropriate, we ensure that resources are clearly labelled and easily accessible by children to help with their independent learning.